Features

 Drilled shafts should be avoided in areas with deep deposits of soft clays and where loose water-bearing granular soils are present.

-They are also unsuitable for soil made up huge rocks, and areas where caving formations are difficult to stabilize, and sites with artesian aquifer.
+They are also unsuitable for soil made up of huge rocks, areas where caving formations are difficult to stabilize, and sites with artesian aquifers.